TheThingsNetwork/docs/doc/content/lorawan/regional-parameters/_index.md

 + These LoRaWAN regional specifications do not specify everything either.
 They only cover a region by specifying the common denominator.
 For example, the LoRaWAN regional parameters for Asia only specify a common subset of channels - but there are variations between regulations in Asian countries.
 Furthermore, each network server operator is free to select additional parameters, such as additional emission channels.
 We call these parameters **Other**.
 For The Things Network, they are defined in [this GitHub repository](https://github.com/TheThingsNetwork/gateway-conf).

-+ In some countries, more than one channel plan may be used.
++ In some countries, more than one frequency plan may be used.
 For example, in the **Netherlands**, both **EU868-870** and **EU433** can be used.

-+ The regional parameters include physical layer parameters such as frequency plans (channel plans), mandatory channel frequencies and data rates for join-request messages, uplink and downlink data rates, Tx output power, dwell time and power control.
++ The regional parameters include physical layer parameters such as frequency plans (channel plans), mandatory channel frequencies and data rates for join-request messages.
 The Regional Parameters also include LoRaWAN layer parameters such as maximum payload size.

 In this chapter you will learn in detail about the **EU863-870** band and **US902-928** ISM band.
-This chapter also presents some important parameters involved in other channel plans.
+This chapter also presents some important parameters involved in other frequency plans.

 ## Common Frequency Plans

-LoRaWAN operates in the Unlicensed ISM (Industrial, Scientific, and Medical) band.
-The table below lists the latest channel plans and their common names.
+LoRaWAN operates in the unlicensed ISM (Industrial, Scientific, and Medical) bands.
+The table below lists the latest frequency plans and their common names.

 <table>